|Nutrition Facts (per serving)|

-- Add the rum of your choice and seal the bottle.
-(The best part is choosing your own rum!)
+- Add the light rum of your choice and seal the bottle.

-- Shake it vigorously and store the infusion in a dark, cool place for about two weeks.
+- Shake it vigorously and store the infusion in a dark, cool place for about 2 weeks.
 Shake it regularly to keep the flavors alive.

 How Strong Is the Coconut Martini?